boldflight/BibleConverter/test_EPUB/output/Hosea.md

 on all the floors where you thresh your grain.
 [2] Threshing floors and wine vats will not feed the people, and new wine only deceives them.

+### Assyrian Exile Will Reverse the Egyptian Exodus

 [3] They will not remain in the Lord’s land.
 Ephraim will return to Egypt;
 they will eat ritually unclean food in Assyria.